-This interior route only takes about and hour-and-a-half longer and allows you to explore a completely different, but equally worthy, section of South Africa.
+This interior route only takes about and hour-and-a-half longer and allows you to discover a completely different, but equally worthy, section of South Africa.

-First, the company that offered us a free rental (#BloggerBonus) reneged on our day of departure (#BloggerBogus).
+First, the company that offered us a free rental reneged on our day of departure.

-We then booked the cheapest car from Europcar.
-But, that fell apart when the sleazy agent Cobus at the Convention Centre tried to scam us into paying extra for insurance and refused to rent to us otherwise.
+We then booked the cheapest car we could find online from Europcar.
+But that fell apart when the sleazy agent Cobus at the Convention Centre tried to scam us into paying extra for insurance and refused to rent to us otherwise.